OptStartHeat

 FALSE

-State of the timer channel of the weekly clock (Off = FALSE, On = TRUE)
+State of the weekly timer's clock channel (Off = FALSE, On = TRUE)

 uiDeadTime